puppetlabs/aws_resource_reaper/lambdas/ec2/README.md

 Currently, there is no build script yet for the Reaper; you will need to copy the `reaper.py` file to both AWS Lambdas.
-The Schema Enforcer AWS Lambda should call the `enforce` method from the `reaper.py` file, and the Terminator AWS Lambda should call the `terminate` method.
+The Schema Enforcer AWS Lambda should call the `enforce` method from the `reaper.py` file, and the Terminator AWS Lambda should call the `terminate_expired_instances` method.
 You will also need to ensure that there is a role for the AWS Lambda with sufficient privilege and access to read events and delete instances.
-Once those are in place, you will need to add a rule in Cloudwatch for the Schema Enforcer with this event pattern:
+Once those are in place, you will need to add a rule in Cloudwatch for the Schema Enforcer with this event
+pattern:

 ```json
 {